locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 In my previous post [Reporting is a Gateway Drug](https://www.locallyoptimistic.com/post/reporting-is-a-gateway-drug/) I explored reporting as a tool to build a trusting stakeholder relationship.
 In this post I explore trust through the concept of a data warehouse SLA and the people, process and tools you need to successfully implement the SLA.
 <!--more-->

-Note: for the purposes of this post, when I use the term data warehouse to refer to the data warehouse and the tools stakeholders use to access data from the data warehouse (e.g., business intelligence tools).
+Note: for the purposes of this post, I use the term data warehouse to refer to the data warehouse and the tools stakeholders use to access data from the data warehouse (e.g., business intelligence tools).

-Also, quick shout out to [Rebecca Green](https://www.linkedin.com/in/rebecca-greene-31b98513/) and [Dylan Sather](https://www.linkedin.com/in/dylansather/) for sharing great example of real world data warehouse SLAs.
+Also, quick shout out to [Rebecca Green](https://www.linkedin.com/in/rebecca-greene-31b98513/) and [Dylan Sather](https://www.linkedin.com/in/dylansather/) for sharing great examples of real world data warehouse SLAs.

 ## What is an SLA?
 Sevice level agreement (SLA) is a term used in many different business contexts.
-You have SLAs between companies (e.g., AWS's 99.999% uptime), between departments (e.g., a Manufacturing team's product quality guarantee) and between companies and their customers (e.g., pizza delivery in 30 minutes or less).
+You have SLAs between companies (e.g., AWS's 99.999% uptime), between departments (e.g., a Manufacturing team's product quality target) and between companies and their customers (e.g., pizza delivery in 30 minutes or less).
 You may even have internal and external SLAs for the same metric (e.g., we promise our customers delivery in a week, but internally we aim for 4 days).

 The underlying theme in all these SLAs is an attempt to define expectations for a relationship between two parties.
 I think this definition from [Wikipedia](https://en.wikipedia.org/wiki/Service-level_agreement) does a great job at explaining the core components of an SLA: